SDDBT Team History

-Dragon boating arrived in California in 1983 when Singapore presented the City of San Diego with three boats.
-A competition among thirteen local teams was held to select a team to compete in Singapore in the following year.
-The Hanohano outrigger club under the coaching of Rena and Egon Horcajo was victorious and was selected to compete in the 1984 World Invitational Dragon Boat races in Singapore.
-This team won that competition becoming the first non-Asian team to capture this coveted title.
+Dragon boating arrived in California in 1983 when Singapore presented the City of San Diego with three dragon boats.
+Thirteen local teams competed for a berth to compete in Singapore the following year.
+Under the coaching of Rena and Egon Horcajo, Hanohano Outrigger Canoe Club won the coveted honor to compete in the 1984 World Invitational Dragon Boat races in Singapore.
+This team won that international competition, becoming the first non-Asian team to capture this impressive title.

 Qu Yuan went into exile in the state of Jiangnan.
-While in exile, he spent much of this time collecting legends and rearranging folk odes while travelling the countryside, producing some of the greatest poetry in Chinese literature while expressing his fervent love for his state and his deepest concern for its future.
+While in exile, he spent much of this time collecting legends and rearranging folk odes while traveling the countryside producing some of the greatest poetry in Chinese literature as he expressed his fervent love for state and deepest concern for its future.
 In 278, Qu Yuan’s home had been invaded.
 Overcome by sadness, he committed suicide by throwing himself into the Miluo River on the fifth day of the fifth moon.
-The people of Chu, learning of his suicide, rushed out in their fishing boats to the middle of the river and tried desperatedly to save him.
-They beat drums and splashed water with their paddles in order to keep the fish and evil spirits from his body, and later on, they scattered rice into the water to prevent him from suffering hunger and also to feed the fishes in the river so that they would not devour his body.
+Learning of his suicide, the people of Chu rushed out in their fishing boats to the middle of the river and tried desperately to save him.
+They beat drums and splashed water with their paddles in order to keep the fish and evil spirits from his body.
+They later scattered rice into the water to prevent him from suffering hunger and also to feed the fishes in the river so they would not devour his body.

 The act of searching for his body in the boats gradually turned into the tradition of the dragon boat race, which is held every year on the day of his suicide.
 Dragon boats are raced on rivers in China and the surrounding countries.
 During these festivals, people will throw “zhongzi” (rice dumplings) into the river to honor the memory of Qu Yuan.